Garrie Cooper

-Garrie Clifford Cooper (22 December 1935 - 25 April 1982) was the founder of the highly successful Elfin Sports Cars and a competitive racing driver in his own right, winning the 1968 Singapore Grand Prix, the 1968 Australian 1½ Litre Championship, and the 1975 Australian Sports Car Championship - all in Elfin cars of his own design.
+Garrie Clifford Cooper (22 December 1935 – 25 April 1982) was the founder of the highly successful Elfin Sports Cars and a competitive racing driver in his own right, winning the 1968 Singapore Grand Prix, the 1968 Australian 1½ Litre Championship, and the 1975 Australian Sports Car Championship — all in Elfin cars of his own design.

 Elfin Sports Cars

 Cooper established Elfin Sports Cars in 1959 with the help of his father Cliff Cooper.
-The first Elfin, the Steamliner, was a front-engined sports car.
+The first Elfin, the Streamliner, was a front-engined sports car.
 The prototype was completed in October 1959 and was followed by 22 production versions, the last of which was delivered in 1963.

 248 Elfins of various models had been completed by 1983.

 Racing career

+Cooper won the 1968 Singapore Grand Prix and the 1968 Australian 1½ Litre Championship driving an Elfin 600.
+He also won the 1975 Australian Sports Car Championship with an Elfin MS7.

 During the 1978 Australian Grand Prix at the fast Sandown Raceway in Melbourne, he suffered a broken leg in a high-speed crash while driving his own Elfin MR8 Formula 5000.
 The car was destroyed after leaving the track and crashing into the horse track rails on the back straight at over 250 km/h.
 Cooper's explanation for the high speed crash was that something broke on the car which sent him spearing into the fence.